dmvj/swift-book/TSPL.docc/LanguageGuide/BasicOperators.md

 ### Combining Logical Operators

-You can combine multiple logical operators to create longer compound expressions:
+You can combine multiple logical operators to create longer compound expressions.

 ```swift
 if enteredDoorCode && passedRetinaScan || hasDoorKey || knowsOverridePassword {